 3. Advent Calendar

 Create your own Advent calendar and fill it with fun treats.
 I started doing this two years ago and I love it.
 It’s a fun way to get your family, especially the kids involved in the countdown to Christmas.
 My only regret, I wish I would have started this years ago.
+I create little boxes and fill it with goodies, nothing big.
+I usually got to Dollar Tree, and find cute adorable things to fill the advent boxes.
 My kiddo gets an Advent calendar from his Elf on the Shelf.

 7. DIY Ornaments